Advanced, Early College, Specialized, and Magnet Programs

 Early College Programs

 WCPS and Hagerstown Community College (HCC) work in a partnership to provide high-achieving high school students opportunities to earn college credit while in high school.
 Interested students should contact their school counselor for more information.
-Complete information may be found in the current High School Program of Studies on pages 7-9.
+Complete information may be found in the current High School Program of Studies.
 Programs include the following:

 Magnet Programs are highly-competitive gifted and talented programs for identified gifted and talented students.
 These advanced programs that are designed for the most highly gifted students in the county.
 Students must be invited to apply to elementary and middle school magnet programs.